-We’re very proud of our dedicated, professional and highly experienced teaching team, including Lance Krive (Madonna, Stevie Nicks & Michael Jackson).
-We hand pick experts and professionals from the industry, who bring to the course a wide range of different skills and expertise to support the breadth of learning and knowledge with which our students graduate.
+We’re very proud of our dedicated, professional and highly experienced staff.
+We hand pick experts and professionals from within the industry.
+Our tutors are currently active in the music industry – not just academics.
+Due to this expertise, our staff bring a wide range of different skills and expertise to the course.
+Therefore supporting the breadth of learning and knowledge with which our students graduate.

 Julian Davis is a music industry lawyer and business identity with many years experience in record label management, tour and event promotion, and ticketing and logistics.
 Julian is also an accomplished musician and producer in his own right, who has over a decades experience in delivering music industry business and law subjects in vocational and higher education environments.